duncantmiller/heatspring-contractor-projects/README.md

 #### Redesign Projects:

 All these relate to implementing high fidelity wireframes from our designer [Felix Meens](https://www.felixmeens.com/) using TailwindCSS (designs delivered in a Figma file and Tailwind oriented).
-We already have tailwind set up in the app have designs for our 3 main marketing pages 90% implemented in tailwind by Chris.
+We already have tailwind set up in the app have designs for our 3 main marketing pages 95% implemented in tailwind by Chris.
 We are using both Tailwind and our old CSS with some minor cosmetic updates (fonts, colors etc) so while to goal is to fully migrate to Tailwind we have the ability to migrate pages individually.
 Most of the pages will be custom designed but we will also be using some TailwindUI especially as we move more towards admin pages.

-- Complete the remaining 10% of tweaks left on the the first batch of pages.
+- Complete the remaining 5% of changes left on the the first batch of pages.
 - Implement a second batch of pages focused on our classroom and account that Felix is nearly done designing.
 - Implement a third batch related to other marketing pages and instructor admin pages that have not yet been designed.
 - Help setting up good patterns for when to use components, partials or ViewComponents etc along the way.
 As well as general help in organizing and structuring tailwind related code as we continue to add to it.